qrti/filaSenseBall/README.md

 <br>

 ## Operation
-A steel ball drops into a light barrier if filament is running out.
-To reload filament a magnet is used to move the steel ball above the filament.
+A steel ball (8 mm) rolls above the filament and drops into a light barrier if the filament runs out.
+To reload filament a magnet is used to lift the steel ball.
+A cap allows opening and cleaning.

 ### LED
-The filament state is indicated by a LED
+Filament state is indicated by a LED
 - **on**
 loaded
 - **off**